SAT Practice Tests vs. the Real Test: Key Differences

 When the real test day comes, you wake up early to go to an unfamiliar test center where you can be subjected to uneasiness and limited breaks.
 You are then given a time limit on each section and may find yourself rushing to complete each section before time runs out.
 This is vastly different from the homemade open-book test you have been referencing all this time.

 The second reason is that students tend to revert to their old habits under massive stress.
-The current SAT may have new content in their sections, and if you have taken prep courses and tutoring alongside your practice tests, you may have been taught new methods for approaching each question.
+The current SAT may have new content in its sections, and if you have taken prep courses and tutoring alongside your practice tests, you may have been taught new methods for approaching each question.

 For example, you may have been taught a certain way to answer a math problem when it comes to math.
 When it comes to SAT math, however, you were taught a new quicker method to approach the math questions for the sake of time conservation.
-When put in a new test set, you can forget the new methods and stick with what you are more familiar with.
-This can greatly hinder your SAT score, and your results can be lower than you anticipated.

 According to College Panda, the sections may have different question types as content unfamiliar with when you used the practice SATs.
 These patterns can throw you off guard when taking the official test.